-The Charles Schwab Cup playoffs have been around as a concept since 2016, and the 2020-2021 PGA Tour Champions super season will once again come to a conclusion with the series.
+The Charles Schwab Cup playoffs have been around as a concept since 2016, and the 2022 PGA Tour Champions season will once again come to a conclusion with the series.

 However, in 2018, big changes were announced for the Charles Schwab Cup playoffs format.
 So we wanted to lay out how the Charles Schwab Cup playoffs will work.